andlaz/hadoop-base/README.md

 ##### Client command example

-n.b. `resourcemanager` is the host ( also docker container name ) of the resource manager
+n.b. in the example below `resourcemanager` is the host of the resource manager

     docker run \
     	-e "YARN_CLIENT_OPTS=-Dyarn.resourcemanager.hostname=resourcemanager" \